thebuda/thebuda.github.io/recipes.md

 ---
 # Recipe Collections

 My full list of recipes I've digitized and uploaded.
-CUrrently only sorted in alphabetical order.
+Currently only sorted in alphabetical order.
 Nothing fancy, just workable, simple, and printable.

 <ul>
   {% for recipes in site.recipes %}